 Finally, it’s crucial to be aware that making only the minimum repayment each month will not result in the debt being paid down within the promotional period.
-This means you will need to contend with a much higher revert rate applying to your balance, which will increase the amount you need to repay and lead you deeper into debt.
+This means that a higher revert rate will apply to your balance at the end of the introductory period, which will increase the amount you need to repay and could lead to further debt.

 What happens if I fail to make even the minimum monthly payment before the due date?

 Where can I access a copy of my credit card contract?

 Will I still be charged interest if I make the minimum repayment?